Acefrrag/HM0360_CrossLink-NX_I2C/README.md

 ## Finite State Machine

 The modified I2C protocol has been implemented by using a finite state machine.
 To synchronize the communication, two clocks are generated out of the system clock, which are the SCL (Serial Clock) and DATA_CLK (DATA_CLK).
 They are used to transition between states, update and sample SDA signal.
-This type of implementation inspires to the [I2C Master (VHDL) topic](https://forum.digikey.com/t/i2c-master-vhdl/12797) in the Digi-Key forum.
+This type of implementation inspires to [this design](https://forum.digikey.com/t/i2c-master-vhdl/12797) in the Digi-Key forum.